Thomas-X/windesheim-periode1-gezinshuis-oop/README.md

 illuminate/database
-    this is used for query building with Eloquents query builder (not used for modelling, just the query builder) see https://laravel.com/docs/5.7/queries
+    this is used for query building with Eloquents query builder (not used for modelling, just the query builder) see https://laravel.com/docs/5.7/queries webpack
+    used for compiling modern javascript so there's support for older browsers also nice for minifying and structurering the javascript setup
 ```

 #### TODO